nspyrison/nspyrison_netlify/README.md

 * Repo for hosting website, https://nspyrison.netlify.com

 ## Workflow/reminders

-* blogdown::build_site(), rebuilds the site content, to reflect any changes made to the files.
+* blogdown::build_site() (or Build tab > Build Website button), rebuilds the site content, to reflect any changes made to the files.
-* blogdown::serve_site(), Display the site content to Viewer panel/browser.
+* blogdown::serve_site(), display the site content to Viewer panel/browser.

+* cv/resume lives in ./static/media
-* /content/: Primary point of changes.
+* /content/: primary point of changes.
 Stores compilable files such as .md, .rmd.
 * /static/: think of this as a /figures or /output folder; images, gif, and other files that are referenced in the /content/ section belong here.
-* /public/: Do not touch this!; This is the content that is being hosted. blogdown::build_site() compiles the /content/ and overwites the output to public for hosting.
+* /public/: __Do not touch this!__; This is the content that is being hosted. blogdown::build_site() compiles the /content/ and overwrites the output to public for hosting.
 * /config/_default/menus.toml: Most other changes to display and order are made here, kind of like a parent doc ordering display of children documents.

 ## Resources:

 * Academic Template for [Hugo](https://github.com/gohugoio/hugo)
 * https://alison.rbind.io/post/up-and-running-with-blogdown/ -- Alison's Up and running, the go to guide
 * https://bookdown.org/yihui/blogdown/ -- Yihui's book, _blogdown_